Covid air travel shutdown proves insurmountable for Stobart

 The two parties only recently began final contract talks for the expected 2022 takeover of the regional services.
 Emerald is going through the process of getting the licences it needs from the Irish Aviation Authority (IAA) and Commission for Aviation Regulation.
 It must also acquire aircraft of its own.

-Finally, Aer Lingus can operate at least some of the routes itself, an option it is understood to be actively considering over the weekend.
+Finally, Aer Lingus can continue to operate at least some of the routes itself.

 Aer Lingus has spare capacity as Government restrictions similarly limit its operations, so it can take on some of the regional routes.
 However, it lost more than €100 million in the first three months of the year and is closing its Shannon Airport base.
 The airline has also highlighted the Government’s failure to restore the common travel area with Britain as an ongoing problem.